o-ran-sc/it-dep/docs/installation-xapps.rst

    # to delete a chart
    curl -L -X DELETE -u helm:helm http://10.0.2.100:32080/api/charts/admin-xapp/0.0.5

-For more xApp deployment and usage examples, please see documentations for the it/test repositooory.
+For more xApp deployment and usage examples, please see the documentation for the it/test repository.